 How to Store and Make Ahead

 You can make as many batches of these wonderful cookies as you like.
 Once they have cooled place them in a sealed container and eat within 2 weeks.
 You can freeze them up to 2 months, but I definitely recommend making them fresh, they taste so much better 🙂

-If you try this homemade oatmeal apricot cookies recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this homemade oatmeal apricot cookies recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 Oatmeal Apricot Cookies